Emma Caldwell trial: Accused apologises for ‘criminal’ assault on murder victim

 Packer said: “It was a run in the country.”

-He admitted shouting at a sex worker to “take her clothes off”, at Limefield Woods, the court heard.
+He admitted shouting at a sex worker to “take her clothes off”, in the woods, the court heard.

 Mr Goddard said: “She describes going down there in a blue van and you behaved in this way which caused her to become distressed and hysterical, at that spot in Limefield Woods, no more than a month before Emma Caldwell went missing.”